mmaisterrena/Launchduino_Pro/README.md

 # Launchdino_Pro
 Use Arduino Uno (or Mega) and the USB Host Shield to transform your Novation Launchpad S into a stand-alone instrument (no need for a computer).

-Created by Mauricio Maisterrena.
+Developed by Mauricio Maisterrena.

  Requirements: